The Japanese art of kintsugi involves repairing broken pottery with gold leaf to produce something more valuable and beautiful than the original.

 - People at Heart Coaching – completing the online ikigai questionnaire helps you find a career that makes you happy while building a sense of purpose, meaning, and wellbeing.

 PositivePsychology.com’s Helpful Resources

-- Use our Finding Your Ikigai worksheet as part of an ongoing self-reflection process to identify what you love, what the world needs, what you can get paid for, and what you are good at.
+- Read our article on Finding Your Ikigai with Worksheets as part of an ongoing self-reflection process to identify what you love, what the world needs, what you can get paid for, and what you are good at.

 - The Perma Model helps you understand the elements that promote happiness and what we can do to maximize each one.